wanderson33245/The-Metal-Corpus/README.md

 ### V2 - The Metal Corpus Expanded

-#### Bolded
+#### Deeper subgenre analysis
-**Bolded**

-### Cross-genre comparison

-The most natural extension to this project is to examine lyrics from **all** genres.
-Country, R&B, Gospel, Funk, Rock, Heavy Metal, Rap, etc. I've already built the infrastructure, it would just require hundreds of thousands more API calls and quite a long time to make them.
-One comparison that's fascinated me for a couple years is *Satan Is Real* by The Louvin Brothers (1959, Country gospel) and *Satan Is Real* by Kreator (2017, Thrash metal).
-Both are a warning against evil and temptation, but if you judge Kreator's album by its cover, you would think differently.
-I'd posit that thrash metal and country music have more in common lyrically than their reputations suggest, but my proof for that claim will have to wait until this project's V2.
-That's the kind of assumption this project exists to test.
+A range/dispersion-based approach (measuring how many distinct songs use a word, not just raw occurrence count) to properly fix the single-song-outlier problem discussed in this notebook's Limitations, plus a song_words junction table enabling artist- and album-level queries

-### Phrase and idiom analysis
+#### Phrase and idiom analysis

 Word frequency can only go so far.
 A logical next step is to analyze whole phrases.
 What idioms are used and by which genres most often?
 Are any genre-specific?
 Which genres lean most heavily on figurative language like similes, metaphors, and personification?
 Which genres favor direct and literal interpretation?
 That would reveal a lot of *artistic* information and context behind the words, and would likely require advanced NLP or n-gram modeling.

-### Sentiment analysis
+#### Sentiment analysis

 Beyond the words or phrases themselves, how they're used matters.
 Sentiment and positive/negative analysis by subgenre would be a challenging addition.
 Which subgenre is the most positive?
 Which is the most negative?
 Which are the most emotionally intense?
 What nouns appear with the most frequently negative adjectives?
 For example, a box-and-whisker plot showing the sentiment distribution of adjectives paired with common religious or political nouns by subgenres, and eventually by broader genres like Country vs. Rap, would reveal *how* the genres feel about those topics.

-### Non-English lyric translation
+#### Non-English lyric translation

 Many of the lyrics collected from Scandinavian countries are in non-English languages, limiting the breadth of lyric collection from those countries and, specifically, black metal.
 Integrating a translation API would allow those lyrics to contribute to this project rather than appearing as noise.

-### Metal Archives scraping
+#### Metal Archives scraping

 The [Metal Archives](https://www.metal-archives.com/) (Encyclopaedia Metallum) is one of the most comprehensive databases for metal music, with band information, line-ups, reviews, lyrical themes, and often the lyrics themselves for tens of thousands of artists.
 It doesn't have a dedicated public API, but scraping it responsibly would be a fun networking challenge and would significantly improve this dataset's coverage of underground artists.

-### AI integration
+#### AI integration

 The human-in-the-loop validation step is one of the more time-consuming parts of the pipeline.
 In a future extension of this project, I would like to train a classification model to automate it.
 With 2,048 validated previews in hand, I have plenty of training data.

+### V3 - Beyond Metal

+The most natural extension to this project is to examine lyrics from **all** genres.
+Country, R&B, Gospel, Funk, Rock, Heavy Metal, Rap, etc. I've already built the infrastructure, it would just require hundreds of thousands more API calls and quite a long time to make them.
+One comparison that's fascinated me for a couple years is *Satan Is Real* by The Louvin Brothers (1959, Country gospel) and *Satan Is Real* by Kreator (2017, Thrash metal).
+Both are a warning against evil and temptation, but if you judge Kreator's album by its cover, you would think differently.
+I'd posit that thrash metal and country music have more in common lyrically than their reputations suggest, but my proof for that claim will have to wait until this project's V2.
+That's the kind of assumption this project exists to test.

 ---